Last Updated on August 6, 2022

 London has some amazing areas for street art!
 I first discovered Camden Town, London when I was 15 years old.
 To me it was always the place to go for good music, the cool markets, shop fronts with giant objects (such as shoes) exploding from the walls and walking through crowds of punks and goths, to my ‘skater girl’ self, I was in my element!
-I never really considered to wander away from the main high street, there was always plenty to hold my attention!
-During my most recent trip, my aim was to go on the hunt for street art.
-On a busy summer’s Sunday, the side streets were a welcomed respite from the crowds and in this post I share the 4 best Camden street art locations that I stumbled upon!
+But it’s a great place to look for street art!
+In this post I share the 4 best Camden street art locations that I’ve stumbled upon!

 Camden Street Art

-Direction of walk: Camden Town tube station to Chalk Farm tube station
+🚶🏻♀️Direction of walk: Camden Town tube station to Chalk Farm tube station (turn right out of the tube station)

 I turned round and headed back to the main high street.
-Camden High Street has always been a visual pleasure.
+Camden High Street has always been a visual pleasure and there seems to have been more additions in recent years.

 You’ll see some smaller pieces of street art on the tops of buildings but the fronts of the shops are worth a mention in their own right!
 Many are very brightly coloured with large 3D sculptures emerging from the walls.
 From big platform boots to planes to dragons, it’s one thing that has always drawn me to Camden!